Spain in Autumn

 Itinerary (Click to see more)

-Days 3-7: We’ll spend the next five nights along the Strait of Gibraltar as we explore this famous birding area.
-The array of available species during these days will be large.
+Once we reach the Strait, the array of available species during these days will be large.
 If the winds are favorable, we should get to witness impressive raptor migration as well as large numbers of White Storks circling over the coast before migrating across to Africa.
 We’ll also search for migratory passerines, shorebirds, and seabirds and visit a range of habitats around the Strait which can hold a range of interesting resident and migrant species.

-Our itinerary is flexible in order to take any birding opportunity that might arise based on the wind and migration patterns, but some highlights of our time here will include a visit to a Griffon Vulture colony, where recent sightings of Rüppell’s Vulture have added an increased interest.
+Our itinerary is flexible in order to take any birding opportunity that might arise based on the wind and migration patterns, but some highlights of our time here will include a visit to a Eurasian Griffon colony, where recent sightings of Rüppell’s Vulture have added an increased interest.
 We’ll also search out the endangered Northern Bald Ibis which now breed in the area.

 Days 8-9: We’ll leave the coast behind as we head for the beautiful Sierra Grazalema mountains and the surrounding area.
 Resident mountain species like Black Wheatear, Blue Rock Thrush, European Crested Tit, Bonelli’s Eagle, and Iberian Grey Shrike will be the focus, with a range of other resident and migratory species greeting us at every turn.
 With luck we may also come across the magnificent Iberian Ibex, which is endemic to the Iberian Peninsula.
-This area is one of Andalusia’s finest for scenery and the Pueblos Blancos, a series of whitewashed towns and villages dotted across the mountain slopes and valleys will make a fascinating backdrop to our birding here.
+This area is one of Andalusia’s finest for scenery and the pueblos blancos, a series of whitewashed towns and villages dotted across the mountain slopes and valleys will make a fascinating backdrop to our birding here.
 Nights in Ronda.

 While in the area we’ll also visit Fuente de Piedra, which can hold water despite the late summer heat.
 If so, waterbirds and shorebirds will be numerous with Purple Heron, Greater Flamingo, Eurasian Stone-Curlew, Ferruginous Duck, and Red-crested Pochard all possible.
 We’ll also search for passerines such as Western Bonelli’s, Melodious and Sardinian Warblers, Eurasian Hoopoe, Zitting Cisticola, and Black Redstart.
 Night in Osuna.

-Last updated Jan 10, 2024
+Last updated Oct 23, 2024

 Tour Information (Click to see more)